brandid/social-proof-slider/README.md

 ### 2.0.1 - (Mar 11, 2017)
 * Fix: Incorrect PHP opening tag, which caused code to display inside Widget Settings, on some installs
-* Fix: Added Shortcode Instructions to Shortcode Settings page
+* Fix: Added shortcode Instructions to shortcode Settings page

 ### 2.0.0
 * Update: Completely refactored all code - now follows the recommended WordPress coding and documentation standards.